Cyfrin/advanced-defi-2024/curve-v2.md

 - [Solution 2 `remove_liquidity_one_coin`](./foundry/test/curve-v2/solutions/CurveV2RemoveLiquidity.test.sol)

 ### Section 7 - Price repeg

+> Curve V2 has an internal price oracle that decides to re-concentrate liquidity when the internal price and the current price deviates significantly.
+> This section explains the math of how the internal price oracle track prices the function that is responsible for repegging (`tweak_price`).

 - Math EMA [regular interval](./excalidraw/amm/curve-v2/curve-v2-ema-regular-interval.png]
 - Python [example regular interval](./notebook/curve_v2_ema.ipynb)